drj11/sixtyforth/sixtyforth.md

 A standard Forth block has an executable code address followed by a sequence of dictionary words (see above).
 Other prototypical blocks might be useful.

 For executing machine code, we might have a block that starts with an executable code address and is followed by machine code.
 The executable code address should be the address of the subsequent word.

+Variables are words that place an address on the stack.
+In this implementation they have a code field of `stdvar`.
+They deposit their parameter field address
+(see `>BODY` and so on in [FORTH1983]) on the stack.

+The word `CREATE` creates dictionary words that have `stdvar` in their code field.

 ## Calling between